soumyadipdas37/finescoop.github.io/source/_posts/america_has_never_felt_more_divided_or_dangerous_says_caroline_graham.md

 Friends of mine are fleeing big cities like LA and New York, heading for the apparent safety of rural areas like Montana and the hills of South Dakota.
 One girlfriend had her gold chain ripped from her neck as she jogged through the once-safe streets of Santa Monica.
 She has since built a £10,000 ‘panic room’ in her house.
 My own night-time encounter was enough to prompt me to spend £3,500 on a ‘ring of steel’ security system, including night-vision cameras and a monthly fee for an ‘armed response’ if the alarm goes off
- The woman who sold it to me confessed: ‘Business is booming.’
+ The woman who sold it to me confessed ‘Business is booming.’
 Meanwhile, gun dealers coast-to-coast have reported a dramatic spike in sales as people seek to protect themselves and embrace their Second Amendment right to bear arms.
 And all of it, of course, could be great news for President Trump.
 As he formally accepted the Republican nomination in the grounds of the White House on Thursday night, Trump, a former TV reality star used to framing his political ideologies in snappy slogans (‘Make America Great Again’), made it clear law and order – far more than Covid-19, jobs, healthcare or the economy – is at the heart of his re-election campaign.
-Denouncing Democratic rival Joe Biden as a member of the ‘radical Left who will defund police departments all across America’, Trump said: ‘No one will be safe in Biden’s America.
+Denouncing Democratic rival Joe Biden as a member of the ‘radical Left who will defund police departments all across America’, Trump said ‘No one will be safe in Biden’s America.
 There is violence and danger in the streets of Democratic-run cities throughout America.
 Donald Trump and Joe Biden are currently campaigning in the 2020 elections in the United States 'Your vote will decide whether we protect law-abiding Americans or whether we give free rein to violent anarchists, agitators and criminals.’
 Trump’s victory in the 2016 election was largely down to appealing to white, working class American men by promising to bring back blue collar jobs lost to countries like China and Mexico.